triggan/neptune-workshop-ui/README.md

-2. Use the **a** - **e** configurables from above to fill out the parameters to deploy the stack.
-NOTE:  All three subnets will go in the same field, just select all three that were previously used.
+2. Use the data collected in Step 2 of the Data Collection section from above to fill out the parameters to deploy the stack.
+    -  NOTE:  All three subnets will go in the same field, just select all three that were previously used.
 3. After the stack has deployed, click on the Resources tab at the bottom half of the CloudFormation console (while highlighting the row associated with your new API Gateway/Lambda stack).
 Note the values next to each of the following resources:
-a. workshopAPI
+    1. workshopAPI
-b. workshopSecGroup
+    2. workshopSecGroup
 4. Before moving on to the next stage, we need to give the Lambda function access to our Neptune cluster.
 We will do this by adding a rule to the Neptune cluster's Security Group to allow traffic on port 8182 from the Security Group associated with the Lambda function.
 Browse to the appropriate Security Group console based on your region:

 | Region |